 Working Parents Can:

-- Sign up as a VOLUNTEER (not a board member) and reach out the PTA president to introduce yourself as a working parent who wants to help outside of the normal school hours.
+- Sign up as a VOLUNTEER (not a board member) and reach out the PTA president to introduce yourself as a working parent who wants to help outside of normal school hours.

 - Volunteer your skills and strengths, if you or your company can provide a specific service or good, make sure the PTA is aware.

 - Team up with other working parents to volunteer as a group to tackle large events or tasks.
+Find your PTA buddy and split the volunteer time with them.

 PTA Boards Can:

 - BE REALISTIC – you will not get a large number of volunteers at 10AM on a Tuesday.
+Most families have working parents.

 - Make PTA communication transparent.
 Ensure that the location of meeting notes is highly visible and accessible to parents, both in hard copy and electronic.